SheetalMaurya/MvvmCross-Wiki/Service-Location-and-Inversion-of-Control.md

 and every single call would return **the same instance** of Foo

+An alternative syntax for singleton registration - especially useful when the registered type requires constructor dependency injection - is:

+        // every time someone needs an IFoo they will get the same one Mvx.ConstructAndRegisterSingleton<IFoo, Foo>();

 ### Lazy Singleton Registration

 As a variation on this, you could register a lazy singleton.
 This is written